-Performance Benchmark MSCI All Country World Index.
+Performance Benchmark MSCI All Country World (ex-Australia) Index Net Total Return (NZD unhedged).
 The performance is measured on an unhedged basis.
 The management of the Plan's currency position is measured separately.

 An expectation of performance relative to benchmark over 3 years as follows: